 Deer stalking – Stags in season late July/August to October, hinds until January – contact Assynt Crofters Trust (01571 833269)

-Kayaking and sea trips – enquire at the Visitors Centre in Lochinver.
+Kayaking and sea trips – enquire at the Tourist Information Centre in Lochinver.
 You can launch your own boat at the slipways in Clachtoll and Culkein Drumbeg, or over the sand in Clashnessie Bay.
 Sea cruises out of Tarbet with Scourie Wildlife Cruises, Kylesku on the Berry Boat, Ullapool on the Summer Queen or Centaur, and Achiltibuie on the Isabella.
 For sea kayaking and other coastal adventure activities try NorWest Sea Kayaking or Ridgeway Adventure or http://www.highlandascent.co.uk for climbing, hill walking and kayaking.
+For boat trpis out of Kylesku see www.northcoastseatours.co.uk, a recently established company owned by guests who stayed at The Brigs in 2018!
+The 2019 season starts on May 3rd.

 Garden visits – the world famous Rhodedendron Gardens at Inverewe.
 The Victorian walled garden arboretum at Lech Melm near Ullapool.
 Achiltibuie (hydroponic) Garden